hekmon/transmissionrpc/README.md

 }
 ```

-There is a lot more [mutators](https://godoc.org/github.com/hekmon/transmissionrpc#TorrentSetPayload).
+There is a lot more [mutators](https://godoc.org/github.com/hekmon/transmissionrpc#TorrentSetPayload) available.

 #### Torrent Accessors